You are seeking a job and want to design your resume. And since your resume reflects your profile, you want to make it as impressive as possible.

 For example, say you are a content writer and have linked one of your articles in the QR Code.
 A simple help note such as ‘Scan to read my article’ will help.

-A QR Code on the resume doesn’t guarantee the job.
-But it will be a noteworthy point for the hiring manager.
+While a QR Code on the resume doesn’t guarantee the job, it will be a noteworthy point for the hiring manager.
 And if you can make your resume stick in the mind of the recruiter, you should seize the opportunity.
 It might increase your chances of being hired.

 C. Does a QR Code make sense on your resume